One year on: Gaza, life with hard labour

 SONY DSC

-Talk of post- or pre-trauma is futile, as trauma is constant and ongoing, not to mention multiple, some experts point out.
+Talk of post- or pre- is futile, as trauma is constant and ongoing, not to mention multiple, some experts point out.
 This long-term, continuous stress has resulted in a growing plethora of psychological difficulties.
-These include low self-esteem, self-blame, displacement of anger, anxiety, panic attacks, obsessive compulsive disorders, mood swings and full blown depression.
+These include low self-esteem, self-blame, of anger, anxiety, panic attacks, obsessive compulsive disorders, mood swings and full blown depression.

 The unending, prolonged psychological strain, along with reluctance to consult mental health specialists, also lead to somatoform disorders, which are phantom physical ailments caused by underlying psychological conditions, which cause the sufferer additional psychological distress.